TBMAza/ncurses-platform-game/README.md

 Runner and Charger have the same behavior: they are not aware of the Player, the can't jump and they move straight.
 When they reach the egde of a pit or a floating block, they change direction.
 If the player hits a Runner, he gets some damage.
 If he hits the Charger, he gets killed.

-Follower and Chaser also have the same behaviour: they both chase the player until they come in contact with him dealing damage.
+Follower and Chaser also have the same behavior: they both chase the player until they come in contact with him dealing damage.
 If the Follower hits the player, the player receives some damage.
 If a Chaser hits him, he gets killed.

 The Shooter can track the Player and will try to reach him until he is from the player at a distance where the projectiles are in range to reach the player, then he shoots.
 As the game level increases, the Shooter gets more health and more powerful bullets.